 Permissions control who is allowed to see what.
 Implementing them can cause a lot of effort.
 If you decide for too much complexity, adjustments can become very complicated when people change roles.
 It is also important to involve the employee organization regarding the internal resource data.

 If a report is historized, that means the state of the report on a particular date can be retrieved at a later stage.
-On the one hand, the underlying data from that time need to be available.
-On the other hand, the original layout of the other page needs to be recoverable pixel-perfectly.
+On the one hand, the underlying data from that time needs to be available.
+On the other hand, the original layout of the other page needs to be recoverable pixel by pixel.
 Archiving is best managed by creating PDFs.
 It is possible to save them automatically to a database.
 In such a case, they can be retrieved specifically in their original version, even after a long time.

-Conclusion – PMO Reports for Project and Portfolio Management
+Conclusion – PMO Reports for Project, Portfolio and Resource Management

-This article has introduced you to the requirements for PMO reports in project and portfolio management.
-You have learned what reports make sense and what questions you should be asking yourselves in this context as the PMO.
+This article has introduced you to the requirements for PMO reports in project management.
+You now know what reports make sense and what questions you should be asking yourselves in this context as the PMO.

 - That you require different depths of information and frequencies of coordination for the different stakeholders at the company